sciZer0/7/v/README.md

 On the Vote blockchain, each voting on a proposal lasts 30 days (6,480,000 slots).

-The "competitive" word means that on each proposal, the competitive Voters may place their bets simultaneously: some number of Voters may be placing their FOR bets, and simultaneously some number of Voters may be placing their AGAINST bets.
+The "competitive" word means that on each proposal, the competitive Voters may place their bets simultaneously: some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.

 The best decisions must overcome the Voting Power of rivals.

-For example, while voting on a proposal — for example, on appointing a certain person (Public Address) on the position of Validator-Developer — some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.
+For example, while voting on a proposal — for example, on appointing a certain person (Public Address) on the position of Contributor — some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.

 The "quadratic" word, in its turn, means that the Voting Power of each bet is calculated as the square of the number of tokens.